 Containerization is a technology that has transformed the way applications are developed, deployed, and managed.
-It provides a lightweight, portable, and efficient approach to packaging and running software and it's dependencies.
-This knowledge base article explores the key concepts, benefits, and use cases of containerization.
+It provides a lightweight, portable, and efficient approach to packaging and running software and its dependencies.
+This knowledge base article explores the key concepts, benefits, and use cases of containerization, including docker, kubernetes, and serverless containers.

 Key Concepts